Skip to Content

 How many owl species are there in Arizona?

-You’ll find 13 fascinating owl species calling Arizona home.
+You’ll find 13 fascinating owl species calling Arizona home, including those with distinctive arizona owl sounds

 From the tiny Elf Owl to the majestic Great Horned Owl, these nocturnal hunters play essential roles in pest control and ecosystem balance.